ShaikhMasud/LokRaksha/README.md

-# Crime Reporting Web Portal
+# 👮‍♂️Crime Reporting Web Portal

 A secure and efficient platform that enables citizens to report crimes and assists law enforcement agencies in tracking and managing cases.